-Lilly does not currently utilize GAAP or non-GAAP net income as a metric in any of its incentive programs; however, non-GAAP net income generally moves in a similar direction as our most important company selected measure (CSM), adjusted non-GAAP EPS.
+Lilly does not currently utilize GAAP or non-GAAP net income as a metric in any of its incentive programs.
 Generally, CAP is not heavily correlated with GAAP net income because GAAP net income includes certain items that the Talent and Compensation Committee believes are not reflective of the underlying performance of the business.
-By excluding the impact of (i) amortization of intangible assets primarily associated with costs of marketed products acquired or licensed from third parties, (ii) net losses or gains on investments in equity securities, and (iii) other specified items that are not reflective of underlying business performance, the Talent and Compensation Committee believes non-GAAP net income better represents the operating performance of the company and is more correlated to CAP.
+By excluding the impact of (i) amortization of intangible assets primarily associated with costs of marketed products acquired or licensed from third parties, (ii) net losses or gains on investments in equity securities, and (iii) other specified items that are not reflective of underlying business performance, the Talent and Compensation Committee believes non-GAAP net income better represents the operating performance of the company.
 For comparison purposes, the graph below reflects both GAAP net income and non-GAAP net income against PEO and average NEO CAP.
+The 2023 GAAP and non-GAAP net income results include significantly higher acquired IPR&D charges compared to prior years.
+While immediately expensed for accounting purposes, the company views investments in acquired IPR&D as important contributions to its pipeline of product candidates which is a key driver of the company's future performance.
 For additional information on non-GAAP financial metrics, see Appendix A, "Summary of Adjustments Related to the Annual Cash Bonus and Performance Award."